factcast/factcast/factcast-site/documentation/content/factus/metrics.md

 ### Metric namespaces and their organization

-At the time of writing, there are four namespaces exposed:
+At the time of writing, there are three namespaces exposed:

 * `factus.timings`
 * `factus.counts`